Fields with an * are required.

 CAIR Providers/Organization Terms & Conditions

-- Ensure your organization staff receive required CAIR training per their designated user role prior to accessing information in CAIR.
+- Ensure the Organization's staff receive required CAIR training per their designated user role prior toaccessing information in CAIR.

-- Access information in CAIR only as needed to perform immunization/TB-related activities for individuals presenting to your provider/organization for services.
+- Access information in CAIR only as needed to perform immunization/TB-related activities permissible under HSC 120440 for the Organization's type.

 - Safeguard and ensure no sharing of assigned passwords or user accounts.

-- Ensure no misuse or wrongful disclosure of information in CAIR by your organization staff.
+- Ensure no misuse or wrongful disclosure of information in CAIR by Organization staff or by vendors or contractors engaged by the Organization.

 - Report any activity that may compromise the protection and privacy of the information in CAIR.